MikeDigitize/JSFundamentals/README.md

 ### ES6 Classes

 ES6 introduced a new paradigm of inheritance through the <code>class</code> keyword.
 This was a controversial inclusion in the spec as the concern was it potentially adds further confusion to the already commonly misconceived prototype model.
-JavaScript classes aren't the same as classes in languages like Java and C#, they're just syntactic sugar around the protoype model and provide a very convenient and clean way in which to implement inheritance.
+JavaScript classes aren't the same as classes in languages like Java and C#, they're just syntactic sugar around the protoype model and provide a convenient and semantic way in which to implement inheritance.

 ```javascript
 class Foo {